kato-suggy/ticketing_frontend/README.md

 live-server

-json-server --watch db.json

-Live server runs in browser on localhost:8080.
+Live server runs in browser by default on localhost:8080.

-Json server runs on localhost:3000.